Khobragade Multispeciality Hospital

 • Desire for future pregnancy

-As a result, treatment can range from simple monitoring to advanced surgical procedures.
+As a result, treatment options may vary from simple observation and regular monitoring to medical therapy or advanced surgical procedures, depending on the patient’s condition.

-If symptoms are mild, doctors usually recommend non-surgical treatments first.
-These options are less invasive and effective in many cases.
+Fibroids treatment planning – If symptoms are mild, doctors usually recommend non-surgical treatment options first, as these approaches are less invasive and often effective in managing symptoms such as heavy bleeding, pain, and discomfort.

 1. Medications

-Initially, medications help control symptoms such as heavy bleeding and pain.
+Initially, medications are prescribed to help control symptoms and improve quality of life.

 However, medications do not permanently remove fibroids.
-Therefore, they are often used as short-term solutions.
+Therefore, they are generally used as short-term management solutions rather than a permanent cure.

 Recommended changes include: